---

 accomplish a single feature.
 For this reason, we didn't want to publish a new

-after merging every PR.
+version of `neeto-commons-frontend` after merging every PR.
 We needed manual

 control over the publishing process.

-Also, whenever we do decide to publish a new version we wished to have an automated mechanism to generate release notes explaining the changes from the previous revision.
+Also, whenever we do decide to publish a new version, we wish to have an

-To satisfy these requirements, we decided to use GitHub releases.
-It offered the following benefits:
+To satisfy these requirements, we decided to use

-became stable.
+`neeto-commons-frontend` became stable.
 Now, each PR is comprehensive and

 requires an NPM publish.
-So, we changed our GitHub action to create a Github
+So, we changed our GitHub action to create a GitHub

 release and publish the package to NPM on every PR merge.

-gem consists of various code components necessary
+The `neeto-commons-backend` gem consists of various code components necessary

 for initializing the Rails backend, such as configuring CORS, establishing